APRIQuOt/VMC_with_LPTFs/README.md

-# Code accompanying the paper "Variational Monte Carlo with the Large Patched Transformer"
+# Code accompanying the paper "Variational Monte Carlo with Large Patched Transformers"

 ## Requirements
 A suitable [conda](https://conda.io/) environment named `qsr` can be created